cuemacro/finmarketpy/README.md

 pip install git+https://github.com/cuemacro/finmarketpy.git
 ```

-But beforehand please make sure you have already installed both chartpy, findatapy and any other dependencies
+But beforehand please make sure you have already installed both chartpy, findatapy and any other dependencies.
+In chartpy you will need to change the ChartConstants file (to add Plotly API key) and
+for findatapy, you will also need to change the DataConstants file to add the Quandl API (and possibly change other configuration settings there).

 ```
 pip install git+https://github.com/cuemacro/chartpy.git